 Another good idea is to try applying for car insurance with existing provider as a new customer.
 Many insurance providers save their best deals for new customers, to get people on board, so just apply from scratch and see if it is any cheaper than your renewal quote.
 And don’t worry about your provider getting uppity, this is perfectly legal and they will have to give the cheaper price they quoted you.

 While you switching car insurance will often save a bit of cash, home insurance is where you can get great savings.
 Research has found that Brits could save over £100 just by switching but that most don’t bother – either out of loyalty or laziness.

 As with car insurance, find out how much it will cost to renew your existing plan, then use that price to compare providers.
 A good technique is to use multiple comparison websites to make sure you get full coverage of all the insurance providers out there.
 It may seem like a lengthy process, but all sites ask for the same information so just have it at the ready and you’ll be done in no time.

-One important thing to remember – with both home and car insurance – is to check what type of cover you are getting.
+One important thing to remember – with both home and car insurance – is to check what type of cover you are getting (buildings insurance and home contents insurance).
 The low price you’ve just found may seem good, but might not include some important aspects of your previous insurance and could end up costing you more.